 Call for Papers

 The Sixteenth Century Society and Conference (SCSC) invites proposals for individual presentation submissions and complete panels for its 2019 annual conference.
-Under the presidency of Walter Melion (Emory University), the conference will take place from 17–20 October 2019 at the Hyatt Regency St. Louis at The Arch Hotel in St Louis, Missouri.
+Under the presidency of Andrew Spicer (Oxford Brookes University), the conference will take place from 29 October – 1 November 2020 at the Renaissance Harborplace Hotel in Baltimore, Maryland.

 The SCSC was founded to promote scholarship